EnterpriseDB/tpa/docs/src/index.md

 The [`tpaexec configure`](tpaexec-configure.md)
 command generates a simple YAML configuration file to describe a cluster, based on the options you select.
-The configuration is ready for immediate use, and you can modify it to better suit your needs.
+The configuration is ready for immediate use, but you can modify it to better suit your needs.
 Editing the configuration file is the usual way to [make any configuration changes to your cluster](configure-cluster.md), both before and after it's created.